header 1

 1. A Chapter of the Association may be formed in any state of Nigeria or in other countries.

-2. A minimum number of ten (10) of alumnae shall be required to form a Chapter.
+2. The minimum of ten (10) of alumnae shall be required to form a Chapter.

 3. To form a Chapter, the promoters or interim officers shall :-

-1. Send an application to the National Secretary of the Association of their intention and the application shall be signed by a minimum of five members including the Interim Chapter President and Interim Chapter Secretary.
+1. Send an application to the National Secretary of the Association of their intention and the application shall be signed by a minimum of five members including the interim Chapter President and Chapter Secretary.

-1. The National Executive Committee of the Association if satisfied with the application, will by a simple majority vote at an Executive Committee meeting, approve the said application.
+1. The National Executive of the Association, if satisfied with the application will by a simple majority vote at an Executive Committee meeting, approve the said application.

 2. The National Executive Committee may withdraw the recognition of any Chapter if:-